Construction of a $C^*$-algebraic quantum groupoid from a weak multiplier Hopf algebra

 Being more recent is one thing, but actually, for our purposes of working with the integrals and studying the duality, this characterization turns out to be more convenient.

-One added benefit is that we get to consider the case of a weak multiplier Hopf ${}^*$-algebra here.
+One aspect of note is that we get to consider the case of a weak multiplier Hopf ${}^*$-algebra here.
 While the discussion about the case with an involution has appeared in the original literatures on weak multiplier Hopf algebras and separability idempotents, typically they have appeared in a scattered way.

-From the purely algebraic data given above, we construct in Section~\ref{sec2} the ``base'' $C^*$-algebras $B$ and $C$, as well as their multiplier algebras $M(B)$ and $M(C)$.
+In Section~\ref{sec2}, from the purely algebraic data given above, we construct the ``base'' $C^*$-algebras $B$ and $C$, as well as their multiplier algebras $M(B)$ and $M(C)$.
 They are essentially the source algebra and the target algebra.
 They are equipped with certain KMS-weights $\nu$ and $\mu$.

 The construction of the $C^*$-algebra $A$ and the comultiplication $\Delta$ is carried out in Section~\ref{sec3}, whose representation is given in terms of a certain partial isometry $W$.
 The construction of the canonical idempotent $E\in M(A\otimes A)$ is also given in this section.